 Traveling in an RV is a fun experience that allows you to see new sites and visit new places.
-However, several days of travel means you have to pack many days worth of clothes, and eventually they will get dirty or smelly.
+However, several days of travel means you have to pack several days worth of clothes, and eventually they will get dirty or smelly.
 You could stop at a laundromat if you have the time, cash, and if there is one on your route, or you could just hook up a high-quality washer and dryer set inside your camper.
-To make sure you are getting one of the best RV washer and dryer combos for your money, check out these picks.
+To make sure you are getting one of the best RV washer and dryer combos for your money, check out these top picks.

 Benefits of RV Washer and Dryer Combos

 - Clean on the go.
 You can clean your clothes anywhere if you have a combo washer in your motorhome.
 You don’t have to wait until you get back home or find a laundromat on your route.
 You can leave clothes, towels, and sheets in the washer dryer combo, and then continue driving.

 - Save money.
 Stopping at a laundromat can be expensive.
 While machines may cost a few quarters, you may also have to drive a few miles out of the way just to reach the business.
 That means you spend more money on filling up the RV’s gas tank.
 Having a washer and dryer combination in your own RV saves you cash.

 - Save time.
 Along with saving money, owning a washer dryer combo is a sure way to save time.
 You don’t have to pause your journey to find a laundromat or wait until you’re at the campsite to wash your dirty clothes.

 - Pack fewer clothes.
 Packing can be tedious, and if you are planning a long trip, you may need to bring extra pairs of clothes.
 With your own washer and dryer combo, you can pack less.
 If you only have a few T-shirts and pants, you don’t have to lug around a heavy suitcase.
 If something gets dirty, you can wash it immediately.